-The Early Years Foundation Stage is crucial in securing solid foundations that our children continue to build upon.
+The Early Years Foundation Stage, more commonly known as reception, is crucial in securing solid foundations that our children continue to build upon.
 It is our intent that the children who enter our EYFS develop physically, verbally, cognitively and emotionally whilst embedding a positive attitude to school and learning.

 In EYFS we strongly believe that we are at the beginning of our children’s educational journey.
 By igniting the flame for learning we are transforming lives, building communities for the future and broadening horizons.

 We believe that all children deserve to be valued as an individual and we are passionate in allowing all children to achieve their full, unique potential.

 We begin each new year by looking at the individual needs of our children and – taking into account their different starting points- we carefully develop our EYFS provision to ensure that it is suitable for their unique needs and stages of development of all our children.

 Practice in EYFS is led by the four guiding principles that shape our approach in early years settings.